Physostegia – American Heather, Perennials Guide to Planting Flowers

 Physostegia - False Dragon Head, American Heather, Perennials Guide to Planting Flowers

-GENERAL.
-Physostegias require a rather moist soil in either sunny or shady places.
-The plants spread very rapidly and will tend to become a nuisance unless they are divided every year or two.
-They are of easy culture and should be planted about 2, feet apart in good soil.
+Physostegias require moist soil in sunny or shady places.
+They spread very rapidly and will tend to become a nuisance unless they are divided every year or two.
+They are easy to grow and should be planted about two feet apart in good soil.

-PROPAGATION.
-These plants are easily started from seed, or new plants can be had when the plants are divided every year.
+These plants can be easily started from seed, or new plants can be obtained by dividing them every year.

 Information on 75+ Perennials